 Sometimes we may provide your data, by electronic or other means, to:

-- other companies within the Old Mutual Wealth and the Old Mutual groups of companies (if we regard this as necessary to service your plan)
+- other companies within the Quilter and the Old Mutual groups of companies (if we regard this as necessary to service your plan)

 - your financial adviser